 Here is an excerpt from a document that was recently published, it explains some of the focus areas and principles that the Government of Singapore (Ministry of Family) is considering throughout their digital government transformation.
-The ideas are very relevant to governments involved in digital transformation, find the entire document here:
+The ideas are very relevant to governments involved in digital transformation.

 Why Digitization is Important

 Digital Technologies (present new opportunities), government transformation is needed to keep pace with rising expectations

 Be obsessed with your users.
 Understand their needs, not just based on what they say.
 Focus on user experience, not only the user interface.
 The user experience should be end-to-end, covering physical and digital touch points.

 Businesses frequently interact with the government mainly for regulations or for partnerships, they are demanding government transformation.
 By creating business-centric services and lowering the barrier to operating a business in Singapore, this will foster a more vibrant and competitive economy.
 The government needs to review existing service models with businesses and leverage digital technologies to create a pro-business service experience.